jaroslaw-weber/keyfab/README.md

 - explore layouts created by other users
 - import / export layouts to JSON

-# todo
-- add tutorial on how to setup custom key shape
-- changing layer order
-- move TODO into github tickets

 ## dev mode on local machine